OTA Admission Requirements

 Screening Tool

-Occupational Therapy Observation Hours
+Occupational Therapy Observation Hours *must be completed before submitting application

-1-4 hours = 1 point
+1-hour observation = 1 point

 -